jose219081/SAMPA/lab08/README.md

 ## Perguntas de Pesquisa/Análise Combinadas e Respectivas Análises

-> Liste aqui as perguntas de pesquisa/análise e respectivas análises.
->
 ### Pergunta/Análise 1
 > * Como ocorre o fluxo de dados no grafo?
 (Centralidade)
 >